 Even more, SweetGreen connects with its customers through music.
 This summer for the first time ever, SweetGreen is hosting a two-day music festival, sweetlife, in Columbia, Maryland from May 30th-31st.
 What started off as a small, 500-person show in the back parking lot of SweetGreen’s second store location, has now spiraled into a two-day festival consisting of a lineup of more than 25 artists, including Kendrick Lamar and Calvin Harris.
 SweetGreen hopes that this event will be an opportunity for its community to come together and make a meaningful and memorable experience.

 The boundless competition in such a crowded industry makes it hard for small companies like SweetGreen to stand out.
 However, although it is still in its beginning stages, SweetGreen knows that engaging its consumers is key in company growth and customer loyalty.
 And, more importantly, because SweetGreen identifies its consumer audience so well, the company knows how to gear their content to cater to the consumer’s interests.
 Whether it is through its captivating company website and blog or events like music festivals, SweetGreen customers are drawn to the company’s way of life.

 Another startup that has utilized content marketing to its advantage is Shopify.
-In 2006, Shopify started as an online snowboard equipment store, but has grown to become a leading ecommerce platform for over 150,000 stores totalling $8 billion worth of sales.
+In 2006, Shopify started as an online snowboard equipment store but has grown to become a leading e-commerce platform for over 150,000 stores totaling $8 billion worth of sales.
 Shopify is at the center of the evolving retail industry, and it strives to make commerce easier and better for both the customer and retail business.